Strategy • Background • Next Steps • Available Resources

 Research has suggested that students from underrepresented backgrounds often have the least access to these experiences during college (Finley & McNair, 2013).

-The initiative (2011-2014) leveraged insights from the AAC&U and A Crucible Moment: College Learning and Democracy’s Future, a call to action for higher education.
+The Bonner High Impact Initiative (2011-2014) leveraged insights from the AAC&U and A Crucible Moment: College Learning and Democracy’s Future, a call to action for higher education.
 It engaged teams of faculty, staff, and partners to create strategies to broaden and deepen engagement.
 Teams attended annual planning institutes, carried out long-range strategic planning, and formulated agendas for institutional and cultural change.
 Coaches from the Association of American Colleges and Universities, Bringing Theory to Practice, and the New England Resource Center for Higher Education (NERCHE) offered guidance.